eopb/git-backup/README.md

 ![](working_example.gif)

-## Help

-If you run into any issues or need help with using `git-backup` in your project please email [incoming+efunb-git-backup-12293303-issue-@incoming.gitlab.com](incoming+efunb-git-backup-12293303-issue-@incoming.gitlab.com)

 ## Why

 I found no easy way of backing up some of my GitHub repositories so I made this program to make the job easy.